 '''

-NodeStateTitles(node)

-NodeStateTitles(node) <- value

-NodeStateComments(node)

 NodeStateComments(node) <- value

 '''

-node An active NeticaNode object whose state titles or coments will be accessed. value state titles or names.

-A character vector of length NodeNumStates(node) which provides the new
+node An active NeticaNode object whose state titles or coments will be accessed. value A character vector of length ${\tt NodeNumStates}\xspace$ (node) which provides the new state titles or names.

 The titles are meant to be a more human readable version of the state names and are not subject the the IDname restrictions.
 These are displayed in the Netica GUI in certain display modes.
 The comments are meant to be a longer free form notes.